Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

             |---type
 ```

-To handle a batch response,
+To handle a batch response:

 ```ts
 let i = 0;